maglichito/fragpeek-support/README.md

 We fetch data directly from the official FACEIT API.
 It usually takes **5–10 minutes** after a match concludes for the global API to update.
 If your stats seem stuck, try pulling down on the dashboard to trigger a manual refresh.

 ### 4. How do I switch to a different FACEIT account?
-Go to the **Settings** tab within Fragpeek and tap **Logout**.
+In top bar tap on **Logout** icon.
 When you tap "Login" again, make sure you aren't automatically signed into your previous account by your browser; you may need to log out of FACEIT.com in your mobile browser first.

 ---